selankon/todolist/README.md

-# todolist
+# todolist-frontend
-ToDoList Writted in AngularJs
+ToDoList frontend for this (ToDoList-backend)[] wsritted in AngularJs, Angular Material and with the help of Yeoman